 The Company manages its capital to maintain its ability to continue as a going concern and to provide returns to shareholders and benefits to other stakeholders.
-The Company includes shareholders' equity in the definition of capital.
+The Company includes shareholders' equity and long-term debt in the definition of capital.